 David Shenk is the award-winning and national-bestselling author of six books, including The Genius in All of Us ("deeply interesting and important" - New York Times), The Forgetting ("remarkable" - Los Angeles Times), Data Smog ("indispensable" - New York Times), and The Immortal Game ("superb" - Wall Street Journal).
 He is a popular lecturer, a short-film director/producer, and a contributor to National Geographic, Slate, The New York Times, The Wall Street Journal, Gourmet, Harper's, Spy, The New Yorker, The Atlantic, The New Republic, The American Scholar, The Huffington Post, NPR, BBC and PBS.
 Shenk lives in Brooklyn.

 His most recent book, The Genius in All of Us: New Insights Into Genetics, Talent, and IQ (Doubleday, 2010), was welcomed as "a deeply interesting and important book" by the New York Times, "profound," by the London Evening Standard, and "a thinking man's Outliers" by New York magazine.
 Salon's Laura Miller said, "The Genius in All of Us has quietly blown my mind."
 (More reviews here).
-As a follow-up to his book, Shenk is currently co-editing (with scholars at University of Iowa's Delta Center) an online collection of scientific literature on Developmental Systems for Nature Education.
+As a follow-up to his book, Shenk is currently co-editing (with scholars at University of Iowa's Delta Center) an online collection of scientific literature on Developmental Systems.

 The Immortal Game: A History of Chess (Doubleday, 2006) was hailed as "superb," by The Wall Street Journal, "fresh and fascinating" by The Chicago Sun-Times, "engaging" by The Washington Post, and "a thrilling tour" by Entertainment Weekly.
 Author Jonathan Cott called it "one of the most remarkable books I've read over the past many years -- its 'brilliancy' illuminates so much of life in all its aspects."